Texas Longhorns football under Mack Brown: 2005 season

 Save for redshirt Junior Quarterback Vince Young, many of Texas' key players from the previous season, including running back Cedric Benson, linebacker Derrick Johnson and tight end Bo Scaife, did not return for the 2005 season.
 However, Texas was given a pre-season #2 ranking (behind defending National Champions University of Southern California) by Sports Illustrated magazine, and was also ranked second in the AP and USA Today coaches pre-season polls.

-Texas scored a decisive 45-12 victory over Oklahoma.
+Texas scored a decisive 45–12 victory over Oklahoma.
 That marked the 6th time the Longhorns have entered the contest ranked 2nd nationally, and they have won all six times.
-With the win, Texas started the season 5-0 for the first time since 1983.
-That was the last time UT had national title hopes, ending the regular season 11-0 before losing to Georgia in the Cotton Bowl Classic.
+With the win, Texas started the season 5–0 for the first time since 1983.
+That was the last time UT had national title hopes, ending the regular season 11–0 before losing to Georgia in the Cotton Bowl Classic.

 After the win over previously undefeated Texas Tech, Texas moved into first place in the Bowl Championship Series (BCS) standings for the first time since the BCS creation.
-The BCS formula, which takes into account strength of schedule, allowed Texas to advance in the rankings since they defeated a previously unbeaten team, while University of Southern California beat Washington, a 1-6 team.
+The BCS formula, which takes into account strength of schedule, allowed Texas to advance in the rankings since they defeated a previously unbeaten team, while University of Southern California beat Washington, a 1–6 team.

 Texas' place at the top of the BCS rankings lasted only one week.
 On October 29, Texas beat an Oklahoma State University Cowboys team that had struggled so far that season.
-Despite OSU's 0-5 start to conference play, Texas found themselves behind early in the game and for the third straight year, Texas found themselves trailing a lower-ranked Oklahoma State team at half-time.
+Despite OSU's 0–5 start to conference play, Texas found themselves behind early in the game and for the third straight year, Texas found themselves trailing a lower-ranked Oklahoma State team at half-time.
 For the third straight year, Texas came from behind to win by a sizable margin.
 Vince Young set a school record for rushing yards in a game by a quarterback with 267, and accounted for 506 total yards of offense to lead the team to victory.
-Over the past 3 meetings between the two schools, the Longhorns outscored the Cowboys by a combined second-half score of 118 to 0.
+Over the past 3 meetings between the two schools, the Longhorns outscored the Cowboys by a combined second-half score of 118–0.

 Texas retained the top spot in the computer rankings, but not by enough to stay ahead of USC overall.
-After both teams won all their remaining games, USC and Texas were ranked 1 and 2, respectively; Texas then defeated USC 41-38 in the Rose Bowl, winning the National Championship.
+After both teams won all their remaining games, USC and Texas were ranked 1 and 2, respectively; Texas then defeated USC 41–38 in the Rose Bowl, winning the National Championship.

 On January 11, 2006, Brown was named the Paul "Bear" Bryant College Football Coach of the Year.
 Not since Darrell Royal's victory in 1963 has a coach from The University of Texas at Austin been given this honor.
 Voted by the National Sportscasters and Sportswriters Association, this award not only affirms the talent, skills and vision of Coach Mack Brown but strengthens the athletic and academic record achieved during his UT tenure.
 Eighteen players on the 2006 Rose Bowl roster entered the game with the coursework for their college degree complete.